OpenBazaar/official_site/_posts/blog/2018-11-07/2018-11-07-big-change-hard-work-and-strong-growth-openbazaar-2-turns-1.markdown

 _by Brian Hoffman, CEO, OB1_

 The years leading up to [OpenBazaar 2.0](https://openbazaar.org/blog/openbazaar-20-is-live/) went by in a flash, it seems, culminating in our best and most capable software release ever this month last year.
-Since then it’s been a whirlwind of development milestones, bug fixes, crypto political drama and flying all over the world to promote the good word of private, free trade for everyone.
+Since then it’s been a whirlwind of development milestones, bug fixes, crypto political drama, and flying all over the world to promote the benefits of private, free trade for everyone.

 ![OpenBazaar 2 Turns 1](OpenBazaar_2_Turns_1.jpg "OpenBazaar 2 Turns 1")